dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

     yield from generator(3)
 ~~~

 Look at that new `yield from` syntax.
 It does exactly what it literally means. invoking `delegating_gen()` will create a Generator object which, on generation request, will generate from `generator(5)` first and then hop onto generating from `generator(3)`.
-As you might have guessed, the `delegating_gen()` function will internally convert into something like this:
+As you might have guessed, the `delegating_gen()` function will be (internally) converted into something like this:

 ~~~python
 def delegating_gen():